EtienneTLM/craft-readfile-filter/README.md

-# Readfile plugin for Craft CMS 3.x
+# Readfile Filter plugin for Craft CMS 3.x

 Exposes readfile() to twig template filter.
 Allows to display PDF files directly in the browser, obfuscating the real file path.
 Files of other types than PDF will download automatically.